SkafteNicki/dtu_mlops/s7_deployment/apis.md

     Before looking at `reponse.json()` can you explain what the code does?
 You can try looking at this [page](https://docs.github.com/en/rest/search?apiVersion=2022-11-28) for help.

-7. Sometimes the content of a page cannot be converted into `json`, because as already stated data is send as bytes.
+7. Sometimes the content of a page cannot be converted into JSON, because as already stated data is sent as bytes.
     Say that we want to download an image, which we can do in the following way

     ```python